opencasestudies/ocs-bp-vaping-case-study/README.md

 #### Data import

-In this case study we cover data import using the tidyverse `readxl` package to import the excel files for each year of the survey.
-We also use the `map()` function of the tidyverse `purrr` package to efficiently perform the data imporation on all the files we one command.
+In this case study we cover data import using the Tidyverse `readxl` package to import the excel files for each year of the survey.
+We also use the `map()` function of the Tidyverse `purrr` package to efficiently perform the data importation on all the files we one command.

 #### Data wrangling

-Ths case study goes into great detail about using codebooks to select the survey questions of interest and to recode the numeric data using the `recode` function of the `dplyr` package to reflect the responses of the students surveyed.
+This case study goes into great detail about using codebooks to select the survey questions of interest and to recode the numeric data using the `recode` function of the `dplyr` package to reflect the responses of the students surveyed.
 As multiple questions needed to be similarly